 So how did we land on this list?
 Below are the criteria we used to make sure we’re landing on the cream (or oil) of the crop.

-There are several third-party testers and regulatory bodies that can be employed by producers of omega-3 supplements.
+There are several third-party testers and regulatory bodies that producers of omega-3 supplements can employ.

-The most popular is probably The International Fish Oil Standards™ (IFOSS), who awarded five stars to our Best Overall and Most Responsibly Sourced picks.
-The Ontario-based organization focuses on three main categories: the label accuracy or the number of active ingredients claimed on the label; the presence of contaminants like mercury and radiation, which they state can outweigh the beneficial health effects of fish oil; and stability, or how quickly the product is likely to degrade.
-IFOS is the only organization that tests fish oil products by batch and lot number to make sure they each have the right components, don’t contain contaminants, and are stable and fresh for consumption.
+- The most popular is probably The International Fish Oil Standards™ (IFOSS), which awarded five stars to our best overall pick.
+The Ontario-based organization focuses on three main categories: the label accuracy or the number of active ingredients claimed on the label.
+The presence of contaminants like mercury and radiation, which they state can outweigh the beneficial health effects of fish oil.
+Lastly, stability or how quickly the product is likely to degrade.
+IFOS is the only organization that tests fish oil products by batch and lot number to make sure they have the right components, don’t contain contaminants, and are stable and fresh for consumption.

-Another prominent organization is the Marine Stewardship Council, a global nonprofit organization that focuses on sustainability.
-The MSC works with fisheries, grocery stores, restaurants, and supplement companies to improve fishing practices, combat fraud, and promote transparency — in an effort to ensure that generations to come can enjoy seafood.
-Every fishery is independently assessed to figure out the impact on wild fish populations, and they also track the supply chain to make sure all of their certified fish oil can be traced back to an approved fishery.
+- Another prominent organization is the Marine Stewardship Council, a global nonprofit organization that focuses on sustainability.
+The MSC works with fisheries, grocery stores, restaurants, and supplement companies to improve fishing practices, combat fraud, and promote transparency — to ensure that generations can enjoy seafood.
+Every fishery is independently assessed to figure out the impact on wild fish populations.
+They also track the supply chain to ensure all of their certified fish oil can be traced back to an approved fishery.

-Friend of the Sea also approved some of the supplements we looked at.
-Similarly to MSC, Friend of the Sea are focused on promoting sustainability; but they focus more broadly on fish oil supplements, and also shipping and cruise lines and whale watching companies.
+- Friend of the Sea also approved some of the supplements we looked at.
 A project of the World Sustainability Organization, Friend of the Sea carries out yearly audits onsite by independent international certification bodies.
 Their requirements include waste and energy management, social accountability, no significant impact on the seabed, and not affecting animals deemed “overexploited” by the UN’s Food and Agricultural Organization.

 Nobody wants rancid fish oil.
-Besides following the guidelines we outline below, we gave extra points to products that freeze their product soon after harvesting, which helps to maintain freshness.
+Besides following the guidelines we outline below, we give extra points to products that freeze their product soon after harvesting, helping to maintain freshness.

-Therefore, we prefer fish oils with ingredients like these, water, and glycerin (to maintain the shape of the capsules).
+Therefore, we prefer fish oils with ingredients like these, water, and glycerin (to maintain the capsules’ shape).